Click here to register

 - missing persons

 - and chemical spills to name a few.

 EAS alerts typically involve the whole county and are immediate and widespread.
 These alerts are broadcast on Television, Radio and NOAA Weather Radios.
 The alerts begin with a loud audible beep followed by specific instructions.

 WEA are text alerts that can be received on most smart phones and are relevant to your current location, not your home or the address associated with your phone.
 WEA messages are short and typically alert for extreme weather or area hazards, AMBER Alerts or Presidential alerts of national emergency.
 You can opt out of all WEA alerts, aside from Presidential alerts.

 - Public Alerts

-Public Alerts provide citizens the opportunity to sign up to received certain types of notifications.
+Public Alerts provide citizens the opportunity to sign up to receive certain types of notifications.
 Currently in Thurston County, river flood notifications are available for public sign up and notification.